basisproject/basis/README.md

 A company is a basic object consisting of an ID, email, and name.
 Although company objects don't store much data, they are central to the rest of the system.
 Companies are the owners of [company members](#members) (workers), [products](#products), [labor](#labor), and [cost tags](#cost-tags).

 Companies are the object that most of the economic and tracking data attaches to, and act as a sort of container for costs.
-Companies also have a specific set of per-member permissions that control who can do what Basis-realted tasks (such as handling orders, managing labor tracking, tagging costs, etc).
+Companies also have a specific set of per-member permissions that control who can do what Basis-related tasks (such as handling orders, managing labor tracking, tagging costs, etc).
 A company object in Basis would be the same as a company in the market economy (like "Amazon" or "Safeway").

 ## Members